 But I would argue that those same photographers are missing one of the greatest locations available to them… there own backyard.
 Most of us live within a short drive of a local park or piece of undeveloped land where we could practice our craft.
 There are many benefits to working an area near your home.
 One of the greatest benefits is simply the ability to be out working more often.
 It is impossible to make great pictures if you are not in the field working.
 Another important benefit of working close to home is the ability to go out on a moment’s notice, say when the lighting is really nice, or during unique weather conditions.
 Also, you can get to know a smaller piece of land and its inhabitants more intimately.
 You can make sure you are there when the cardinals nest in that bush, or you can photograph that patch of wildflowers when they are at their peak.

 Another benefit to working an area close to home is the ability to develop the area to suit your needs.
 Get permission to put up some feeders and birdhouses to attract birds to the area.
 Often times you can obtain permission from a developer to rescue wildflowers from an area that is going to be developed into yet another subdivision or stripe mall.
 Take these rescued flowers and transplant them onto suitable habitat where you will be able to photograph them.
 Sure this is a long term prospect, but you will find these small steps payoff over the long haul and payout huge photographic dividends.

 All of the images used to illustrate this post were taken on a small (20 acre) parcel of land less than a five minute drive from my home.
 I have made thousands of images in this location.
 These images were chosen simply to show the diversity of work that can be created on a smaller piece of land.

-Remember to look at our own backyards with fresh eyes, the eyes of a traveler.
-Keep in mind that your backyard is very often someone else’s hot travel destination try to look at things with the eyes of a visitor, you will often be surprised by what you see.
+Remember to look at your own backyard with fresh eyes, the eyes of a traveler.
+Keep in mind that your backyard is very often someone else’s hot travel destination.
+Try to look at things with the eyes of a visitor.
+You will often be surprised by what you see.